inbo/tutorials/content/tutorials/qgis_forms/index.md

     qt5-base 5.15.16+kde+r130-4
     python-pyqt5 5.15.11-2

-[^1]: "Blender" is another example, where you can even record your actions as a Python script macro, and manipulate commands on the fly.
+[^1]: "[Blender](https://www.blender.org)" is another example, where you can even record your actions as a Python script macro, and manipulate commands on the fly; I also saw a Python console in [Gimp](https://www.gimp.org).
+Which is excellent.